Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 How would you tell a five year old to draw a clock if they can't read instructions yet?
 The time on the clock reads 5 o'clock.
 Explain/draw the process to me.

-Students said the most interesting question asked at Sullivan University College of Pharmacy discussed a scenario where they had to eliminate three people from a list to not repopulate Mars.
-Other common questions included managing stress, handling conflict, ethical dilemmas, the future of pharmacy, the biggest challenges in the U.S. healthcare system, reasons for choosing pharmacy and Sullivan, leadership qualities, and personal contributions to the pharmacy school application.
-These questions suggest a mix of ethical, situational, personal, and professional inquiries were posed during the interviews.
+Students said the most interesting question asked at Sullivan University College of Pharmacy discussed a scenario where they had to eliminate three people from a list to prevent repopulating Mars.
+Other common questions included managing stress, handling conflict, ethical dilemmas, the future of pharmacy, challenges in the U.S. healthcare system, reasons for choosing pharmacy and Sullivan, leadership qualities, and personal contributions to the pharmacy school.
+It appears that the interview format may have been an MMI (Multiple Mini Interview) based on the variety of questions, and respondents might have been under a nondisclosure agreement given the mention of 'basic questions'.

 You are given a list of people and their occupations/ages.
 You have to eliminate three people from this list to not repopulate the human race on Mars.
 Who would you eliminate and why?